-One problem can be with verifying who owns the property.
+One problem can be verifying who owns the property.
 If you have not owned the property for very long then your details may not have been updated with the Land Registry.
 If this is the case confirmation from the original solicitor will be needed to prove ownership.

 You have recently inherited a property that you wish to release some capital from.

 You purchased the property partially using money from friends or family to speed up the process.
 You now want to repay them.